awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

      -p '{"spec": {"template": {"spec": {"initContainers": [{"env":[{"name":"DISABLE_TCP_EARLY_DEMUX","value":"true"}],"name":"aws-vpc-cni-init"}]}}}}'
    ```

-1. <a name="pod-security-groups-create-namespace"></a>Create a namespace to deploy resources to\.
+## Deploy an example application<a name="sg-pods-example-deployment"></a>

+To use security groups for pods, you must have an existing security group and [Deploy an Amazon EKS `SecurityGroupPolicy`](#deploy-securitygrouppolicy) to your cluster, as described in the following procedure\.
+The following steps show you how to use the security group policy for a pod\.
+Unless otherwise noted, complete all steps from the same terminal because variables are used in the following steps that don't persist across terminals\.

+**To deploy an example pod with a security group**

+1. Create a security group to use with your pod\.
+The steps that follow help you create a simple security group for illustrative purposes only\.
+In a production cluster, your rules will likely be different\.

+   1. Retrieve the IDs of your cluster's VPC and cluster security group\.
+Replace *my\-cluster* with the name of your cluster\.

       ```
+      my_cluster_name=my-cluster
+      my_cluster_vpc_id=$(aws eks describe-cluster \
+          --name $my_cluster_name \
+          --query cluster.resourcesVpcConfig.vpcId \
+          --output text)
+      my_cluster_security_group_id=$(aws eks describe-cluster \
+          --name $my_cluster_name \
+          --query cluster.resourcesVpcConfig.clusterSecurityGroupId \
+          --output text)
+      ```

+   1. Create the security group for your pod\.
+Replace *my\-pod\-security\-group* with your own\.
+Note the ID of the security group returned in the output after running the commands\.
+You'll use it in a later step\.

+      ```
+      my_pod_security_group_name=my-pod-security-group
+      aws ec2 create-security-group \
+          --vpc-id $my_cluster_vpc_id \
+          --group-name $my_pod_security_group_name \
+          --description "My pod security group"
+      my_pod_security_group_id=$(aws ec2 describe-security-groups \
+          --filters Name=group-name,Values=$my_pod_security_group_name \
+          --query 'SecurityGroups[].GroupId' \
+          --output text)
+      echo $my_pod_security_group_id
+      ```

+   1. Allow TCP and UDP port 53 traffic from the pod security group that you created in the previous step to your cluster security group\.
+If you want the DNS traffic from your pod to flow to a different security group than your cluster security group, then replace *$my\_cluster\_security\_group\_id* with your own security group ID\.
+Note the value returned for `SecurityGroupRuleId` in the output returned for each of the commands\.
+You'll use them in a later step\.

+      ```
+      aws ec2 authorize-security-group-ingress \
+          --group-id $my_cluster_security_group_id \
+          --protocol tcp --port 53 --source-group $my_pod_security_group_id
+      aws ec2 authorize-security-group-ingress \
+          --group-id $my_cluster_security_group_id \
+          --protocol udp --port 53 --source-group $my_pod_security_group_id
+      ```

+   1. Allow inbound traffic to your pod security group from any pod the security group is associated to over any protocol and port\.
+The security group has a default outbound rule that allows outbound traffic from the pods that your security group is associated with to any destination over any protocol and port\.

+      ```
+      aws ec2 authorize-security-group-ingress \
+          --group-id $my_pod_security_group_id \
+          --protocol -1 --port -1 --source-group $my_pod_security_group_id
+      ```

+1. Create a Kubernetes namespace to deploy resources to\.

+   ```
    kubectl create namespace my-namespace
    ```

-1. Deploy an Amazon EKS `SecurityGroupPolicy` to your cluster\.
+1. <a name="deploy-securitygrouppolicy"></a>Deploy an Amazon EKS `SecurityGroupPolicy` to your cluster\.

    1. Save the following example security policy to a file named *my\-security\-group\-policy\.yaml*\.
 You can replace `podSelector` with `serviceAccountSelector` if you'd rather select pods based on service account labels\.
 You must specify one selector or the other\.
 An empty `podSelector` \(example: `podSelector: {}`\) selects all pods in the namespace\.
 An empty `serviceAccountSelector` selects all service accounts in the namespace\.
 You must specify 1\-5 security group IDs for `groupIds`\.
 If you specify more than one ID, then the combination of all the rules in all the security groups are effective for the selected pods\.
+Replace *sg\-05b1d815d1EXAMPLE* with the ID of the security group that you noted in a previous step when you created the security group for your pod\.

       ```
       apiVersion: vpcresources.k8s.aws/v1beta1